Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Appendix

 \subsection{Learned Coefficient Values}

-While the main paper discusses the learned coefficients for all methods, here we provide a visual representation of these coefficients through a heatmap (\ref{fig:heatmap}) and the exact numerical coefficients in Table \ref{tab:learned_coeffs}.
-These coefficients are obtained by averaging across all $20$ folds of the leave-one-task-out cross-validation procedure, for each merging method.
-The coefficients operate on min-max normalized metrics (scaled to $[-1, 1]$), with normalization statistics computed only on training data within each fold to prevent data leakage.
+While the main paper discusses the learned coefficients for all methods, here we provide a visual representation through coefficient heatmaps (Figures~\ref{fig:heatmap_b16} and \ref{fig:heatmap_b32}) and the exact numerical values in Table~\ref{tab:learned_coeffs}.
+Coefficients are averages across all 20 LOTO folds, using the L1-regularized predictor with $\lambda=1.0$.
+They operate on min-max normalized metrics (scaled to $[-1, 1]$), with normalization statistics computed only on training data within each fold to prevent data leakage.
+Due to L1 regularization, many coefficients are shrunk to exactly zero; only the most predictive metrics per method retain non-zero weights.
+We use \textbf{ViT-B/16} as the default model for the subsequent analysis.

-\paragraph{Interpretation.} A positive coefficient indicates that higher values of the corresponding metric predict better post-merge performance, while a negative coefficient indicates the opposite relationship.
-The magnitude of a coefficient reflects how strongly that metric influences the prediction, though direct comparison across metrics requires accounting for their different variances.
+\paragraph{Interpretation.} A positive coefficient indicates that higher values of the corresponding metric predict better post-merge performance, while a negative coefficient indicates the opposite.
+The magnitude reflects predictive influence.
+Many coefficients are zero due to L1 sparsification; the non-zero subset constitutes the method's ``success fingerprint''.

-\paragraph{Dominant Metric Overlap.} We examine the overlap between top-$5$ and top-$10$ most dominant metrics (by average magnitude coefficient) across methods.
-Two methods exhibit an overlap of $1.0$ when their top-$k$ metrics are completely the same set.
-Tables \ref{tab:top-5_overlap} and \ref{tab:top-10_overlap} illustrate these overlaps.
-We observe that overlap is generally small, especially for the top-$5$ metrics, ranging from $0.2$ between WA and TSV to a $0.6$ in three occasions.
-For the top-$10$ metrics, figures are similar, with increased overlap due to the expanded set of metrics.
-Interestingly, the best overlapping method pairs remain consistent, i.e., TA-ISO, WA-ISO, and TA-TSV.
-Likewise, the least overlapping pair, WA-TSV, also remains consistent in both scenarios.
-This demonstrates that metric overlap is not sensitive to the noise in the top-$5$ metrics but showcases the actual dissimilarities in factors determining mergeability for different methods.
+\paragraph{Dominant Metric Overlap.} We examine the overlap between the top-$5$ most dominant metrics (by average coefficient magnitude) across methods.
+Table~\ref{tab:top-5_overlap} shows these overlaps for ViT-B/16.
+Average top-$5$ overlap is $0.64$, ranging from $0.4$ (e.g., TA--TSV) to $1.0$ (e.g., WA--TSV, WA--DARE, TSV--DARE).
+The clusters reflect algorithmic similarity: WA, TSV, and DARE share very similar fingerprints, while TA and TIES form a separate cluster with higher mutual overlap but lower overlap with the WA/TSV/DARE group.

-\paragraph{Sign Agreement.} In Table~\ref{tab:sign_agreement}, we report the percentage of agreement in coefficient signs across the 28 metrics for each pair of methods.
-An agreement of $1.0$ indicates that the two methods share the same average coefficient sign for all metrics, whereas $0\%$ denotes complete sign opposition.
-Overall, the results reveal substantial sign disagreement between methods, particularly in comparisons involving TSV, where most metrics exhibit opposing coefficient signs.
+\paragraph{Sign Agreement.} Table~\ref{tab:sign_agreement} reports the percentage of sign agreement across the $28$ metrics for each method pair.
+Average agreement is $0.79$, ranging from $0.57$ (TSV--TIES) to $0.93$ (WA--DARE).
+The TSV--TIES pair exhibits the lowest agreement, reflecting their fundamentally different merging mechanisms.